MikeEbbe/euroscorer/README.md

 EuroScorer has a sleek dark mode option, allowing you to enjoy optimal viewing conditions according to your preference!

 Access EuroScorer from any device, and enjoy the perfect companion while watching Eurovision.
 But that's not all - EuroScorer also provides detailed statistics, such as the average highest and lowest rated songs across the user base.
-These insights can help users gain a deeper understanding of what other Eurovision users think of the entries.
+These insights can help users gain a deeper understanding of what other Eurovision fans think of the entries.
 Join the EuroScorer community today and experience Eurovision grading like never before!